andrewschreiber/focusbase-releases/README.md

 # focusbase-releases
-Public releases for focusbase for auto-updates
+Public releases for focusbase.com for auto-updates